Who do I call to apply for a grant for undergraduate or graduate research training?

 When should I terminate from my existing NRSA grant?

-If you are currently being funded on a NIH institutional training grant (T32) or on a NIH individual predoctoral grant (F30 or F31), you are on a Kirschstein National Research Service Award (NRSA).
-Contact your Grants Management Specialist (see above) who will assist you with termination procedures.
+If you are currently being funded on an NIH institutional training grant (T32) or an NIH individual predoctoral grant (F30 or F31) or postdoctoral grant (F32), you are on a Kirschstein National Service Award (NRSA).
+Contact your grants Management Specialist (see above) who will assist you with termination procedures.
 However, for issues concerning the timing of termination, speak with your Program Official.

 How do I prepare a revised application?